Oil gains on euro zone bailout, Fed hopes

 The API data will be followed by more closely watched numbers from the U.S. Energy Department due at 1430 GMT.
 Investors were also looking out for the IEA's monthly report on global oil markets later in the day.

-(Additional reporting by Jon Hopkins in London and Osamu Tsukimori in Tokyo; editing by Andrew Heavens and Keiron Henderson)
+(Additional reporting by Jon Hopkins in London and Osamu Tsukimori in Tokyo; Editing by Andrew Heavens)